christian-cleberg/cleberg.net/content/blog/2022-06-16-terminal-lifestyle.md

 My personal approach to reducing digital distractions and increasing my focus on the task at hand is to use a terminal for as much as I possibly can.

-Most days, this means that I have 3-5 tabs open in my terminal:
+Most days, this means that I have a few tabs open constantly in my terminal:

 1. A web browser
 2. A chat client
 3. An email client
+4. An RSS feed reader
-4. A local shell for navigating my computer's files
+5. A local shell for navigating my computer's files
-5. A remote shell for managing servers and other machines
+6. A remote shell for managing servers and other machines

 Beyond this, I rarely open other tabs or GUI applications, unless absolutely necessary.
 If you look, you may be surprised what can be accomplished in the